 - N95 masks.
 The Australian equivalent rating to the US N95 is the P2 mask.

-Surgical Masks Surgical masks are specifically designed to block liquid droplets, and might lower the chance of catching the virus from another person.
+Surgical Masks: Surgical masks are specifically designed to block liquid droplets, and might lower the chance of catching the virus from another person.
 These masks are designed for use in operating theatres where there are additional stringent hygiene requirements.
 But these masks don’t offer full protection against airborne viruses.
 For a start, they don’t fully seal off the nose and mouth – particles can still get in.
 And very small particles can simply pass through the material of the mask.
 “They might help, but it’s not clear they give you total protection,” says Mark Woolhouse at the University of Edinburgh, UK.

 N95 / P2 Masks: The United States Centre for Disease Control (CDC) does recommend that healthcare providers wear N95 respirators (P2 respirators - Australian Equivalent), face masks that filter at least 95% of airborne particles, if they treat a patient infected with the novel coronavirus.

 In the case of SARS, a large amount of infections originated in hospitals among healthcare workers treating infected people, says infectious disease expert Dr. Charles Chiu.
 So now, doctors follow the same strict precautions and wear gowns, gloves, N95 / P2 respirators and goggles to reduce their likelihood of infection.
 N95 / P2 respirators offer more protection.
 They are designed to prevent 95 percent of small particles from entering the nose and mouth area.
 But they only work if they fit properly, and generally aren’t suitable for children or people with facial hair.
-N95 / P2 respirators can also make it more challenging for a person to breathe, so could be dangerous for someone showing symptoms of infection of the new coronavirus, which include coughing and shortness of breath.
+N95 / P2 respirators can also make it more challenging for a person to breathe, so could be dangerous for someone showing symptoms of infection of coronavirus, which include coughing and shortness of breath.